Evil Existence?

 Is blackened, Man’s forgiveness give — and take. "

-"Consider first for example what you mean by existence: existence is a challenging thing to define, and you do not seem to have taken sufficient care in defining it, even in your own terms.
-First of all, you need to consider the concept of 'entity', what we might call a 'thing'; to exist in any defensible sense, the presence and absence of an entity must in some ways affect events differently.
+"Consider first for example what you mean by the very concept of existence: existence is a challenging thing to define, and you do not seem to have taken sufficient care in defining it, even in your own terms.
+First of all, you need to consider the concept of 'entity': what we might call a 'thing': to exist in any defensible sense, the presence and absence of an entity must in some ways affect events or states differently.
 That is one basis for definition of existence itself.
-And relationships between entities, such as cold or evil, accordingly are themselves entities as real, and with as definite existence, as any other entity: whenever they mean anything at all, they make differences.
+And relationships between entities, such as cold or evil or holes in the ground, accordingly are themselves entities as real, and with as definite existence, as any other entity: whenever they mean anything at all, they make differences.

 "Two heroes for the price of one, and two villains into the bargain.

-Furthermore, in spite of your assurance, the Word of God does not say that evil is the absence of God; in fact the bible does explicitly say that God is omnipresent, even if you take the wings of the morning; remember?
+“Bear in mind that, in spite of your assurance, the Word of God does not say that evil is the absence of God; in fact the bible does explicitly affirm that God is omnipresent, even if you take the wings of the morning; remember?
 So, how is God to be excluded from the evil or its source?
-And who are you to assert that it does not exist when god is absent, if he ever could be?
+And who are you to assert that evil does not exist except where god is absent, if he ever could be?
 There are plenty of biblical texts that speak of evil as something existing in itself; consider the like of: 'I cannot escape to the mountain, lest some evil take me', or 'Wherefore have ye rewarded evil for good?', or 'Thou shalt not follow a multitude to do evil'.

+“Nor has suffering ceased in our day.
 As Stephen Fry said: ‘You can't just say there is a god because the world is beautiful.
-You have to account for bone cancer in children’; whose exclusion of God from whose heart causes that cancer, or other evils, would you say?
+You have to account for bone cancer in children’.
+Whose exclusion of God from whose heart causes such cancer, or other evils and suffering, would you say?

 One wonders what sort of person they should impress, and in which direction...